-In addition to this moral support, Martin Möhrmann has done some cleanup and optimization of the code, Simon Cruanes has implemented the extension to many-sorted logic, and Nick Sultana has overhauled the manual, fixing many of my errors and thus making space for new ones.
+In addition to this moral support, Martin Möhrmann has done some cleanup and optimization of the code, Simon Cruanes has implemented the extension to many-sorted logic, and Petar Vukmirovic has added support for lambda-free higher order logic and other improvements.

+Nik Sultana has overhauled the manual, fixing many of my errors and thus making space for new ones.